Daryl Scheele Obituary - NE | Legacy Pro

 Daryl L. Scheele

 Funeral Services will be held at 10:30 a.m.
 Friday, September 11, 2020 at St. Paul's Evangelical Lutheran Church in Plymouth with Pastor Fred Berger officiating.
 There will be a live stream of the service on the church's website.
 Interment will follow in the St. Paul's Lutheran Cemetery west of Plymouth.
 A family prayer service will be held at 10:00 a.m.
 Friday in the church basement.
-Visitation will be held from 1 to 8 p.m. with family greeting friends from 5 to 7 p.m.
-Thursday, September 10, 2020 at Harman-Wright Mortuary in Plymouth.
 Memorials are suggested to the church with the church elders in charge.
 Condolences may be left online at www.harmanwrightmortuary.com.